What is payroll tax and how much does it cost?

 Federal income tax is more complex than social security and Medicare.
 It’s paid completely from the employee’s earnings but the rate changes depending on how much they make.
 And your employees can claim “allowances” that lower their tax bill.

-Employers are expected to deduct the right amount of income tax based on the employee’s earnings and the allowances they claim on their W-4.
+Employers are expected to deduct the right amount of income tax based on the employee’s earnings and the withholding adjustments they state on their W-4.
 Slight unders or overs will be sorted out between the IRS and your employee when they complete their annual tax return.

 So what are employer payroll taxes?